NBISweden/workshop-python/ht20/preliminary.md

 ---

 We require you to have a laptop for the practical exercises.
-If you do not have one, or want to borrow one from us, please contact <nina.norgren@scilifelab.se> before the beginning of the course.
+If possible, try to get an extra screen, so you can both view the presentation and try it out on your own at the same time.

 It is important to come prepared _before_ the first lecture, in order to fully take advantage of the hands-on exercises, coming at a rather high pace.